Page contents (skip menu), (show/hide menu)

 Direct debit is the easiest method of making payment.
 When you pay by direct debit you are automatically covered by the direct debit guarantee.

-If you wish to pay your business rates by direct debit please print and complete the form below.
-Alternatively, please telephone 01684 272034.
+If you wish to pay your business rates by direct debit please telephone 01684 272034.
+Payment dates are the 5th and the 20th of the month.

 2) By phone

 You can use either your debit or credit card to make a payment over the phone.
-Please have your account number reference ready and phone 0845 8350135.
-For more information, please phone 01684 272034.
+Please have your account number reference ready and phone 03300 883 709.

 3) Online form